DharmendraYadav123/Hostel_management/readme.md

-# hostelmangement
+# HOSTEL MANAGEMENT DBMS PROJECT

-This is hostel management system made with html, css, JavaScript for the frontend and backend using mysql, and php Features of Project
+## This is hostel management system made with html, css, JavaScript for the frontend and backend using mysql, and php
+## Features of Project
-● Designed and developed a full-stack web application using HTML, CSS, JavaScript, PHP, and MySQL to provide detailed information about hostels.
+### ● Designed and developed a full-stack web application using HTML,
+CSS, JavaScript, PHP, and MySQL to provide detailed information about hostels.
-● Created a user-friendly interface to store visitor and student information, including room numbers and department details.
+### ● Created a user-friendly interface to store visitor and student
+information, including room numbers and department details.
-● Implemented a food complaint system where students can register complaints about the food using their unique student
+### ● Implemented a food complaint system where students can register
+complaints about the food using their unique student

 ![Screenshot 2023-04-16 001408](https://user-images.githubusercontent.com/130854258/232248147-3300b8c9-f841-4544-92d6-dfcf0b823aea.png)